nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 }
 ```

-Err, there's a problem here.
+There's a problem here.
 How are we going to get a reference to a `Foo` from a reference to a `Baz`?
 As defined, it doesn't seem possible, but we can do it if we change the definition of `Baz` so that it wraps a `Foo` value:

 ```rust
 struct Baz(Foo);